 When making a move, you don’t just calculate what could give you the biggest score now, but also what to save now for future moves, what your opponent is likely to hold and play, and how you might prevent them from achieving a better score.
 This on-the-fly calculation is a skill which, while not identical, is still largely transferrable over an enormous range of different iGaming entries.

-For example, games on Mr Gold online casino such as slots, baccarat, and video poker all require understanding probabilities as a baseline.
+For example, games on Mount Gold online casino such as slots, baccarat, and video poker all require understanding probabilities as a baseline.
 From here, in poker especially, being able to match these probabilities with different winning combinations will massively increase a player’s odds of success.